terraform-ibm-modules/terraform-ibm-namespace/README.md

 }

 ##############################################################################
-# Namespace Module
+# Namespace module
 ##############################################################################

 # Replace "main" with a GIT release version to lock into a specific release
 module "namespace" {
-  source            = "terraform-ibm-modules/namespace-module/ibm"
+  source            = "terraform-ibm-modules/namespace/ibm"
   version           = "X.X.X" # Replace "X.X.X" with a release version to lock into a specific namespaces = [
     {